-This document provides additional information on tax relating to the Lifetime Master Trust.
+This document provides additional information on risk relating to the Lifetime Master Trust.
 This document should be read in conjunction with the Lifetime Master Trust (Scheme) product disclosure statement (PDS).
-This document and other material information documents regarding the Lifetime Master Trust, including a glossary of terms used can be found at lifetimeincome.co.nz/master-trust or on the Disclose Register at disclose-register. companiesoffice.govt.nz.
+This document and other material information documents regarding the Lifetime Master Trust, including a glossary of terms used can be found at lifetimeworkplace.co.nz or on the Disclose Register at disclose-register. companiesoffice.govt.nz.